-It can feel daunting to find the right care option for the person with dementia and also for your needs.
-The local authority assessment will be useful when you talk with providers about the care the person requires.
+There are things to consider when looking for the right care option for the person with dementia and also for your needs.
+An assessment of need may be useful when you talk with providers about the care the person requires.
 The provider should also assess if they can meet the person's needs.
-They should consider their current staffing levels and other service users.
+They should take into account their current staffing levels and other service users.

-When considering your options, it can help to think through the following questions:
+When considering your options, it can help to think about:

-What is available near me?
+- What is available near me?
 This factsheet explains the main types of care available.
-But each local area will have its own services and providers.

-- What do I want to do with the time?
+But each local area will have its own services and providers. - What do I want to do with the time?
 If you need respite so that you're able to do a specific activity, it may be better to search for a sitting service or daycare.
 If you are planning a much-needed break, you may need to explore options that provide longer support, such as a short stay in a care home. - Which options am I comfortable with now?
 This may change over time.
 But if right now you wouldn't consider a certain type of care, it is best to focus on alternatives. - What would the person be most comfortable with?
 This will depend on their character.
 For example, if the person you care for is sociable and outgoing, a day centre might work better than respite at home.
 Also, think about the age of the person.
 If they have young-onset dementia, they may feel happier in a dementia group for younger people.
 Other considerations include cultural, language and disability needs.
 Check what is available in your area. - What is the budget?
-Funding from the local authority may mean that some options may not be available to you.
+Funding from the trust may mean that some options may not be available to you.
 Some may feel too expensive for self-funders.
-The local authority should be able to give you more information about services in your area.
+The trust should be able to give you more information about services in your area.
 If you are receiving funding, they can tell you what is available for the budget.
 There are usually care choice directories available in print or online.
-It can help to tailor your search so you see the most relevant options.

-Ask the local authority for a list of the type of service you are looking for.
+Ask the trust for a list of the type of service you are looking for.
 This could be day centres, pre-bookable respite beds or nighttime care agencies.
 You can also search the following:

-- Housing Care can help you find homecare or residential care services. - The Care Quality Commission (CQC) has more information about homecare providers and care homes in your local area.
-CQC regulates and inspects adult social care services (including providers of respite care). - The NHS website has a directory for local and national homecare providers.
+- Housing Care can help you find homecare or residential care services. - The Regulation and Quality Improvement Authority (RQIA) has more information about homecare providers and care homes in your local area.